What’s a Laminoplasty?

 - French door or double door laminoplasty: This refers to the hinging of the lamina on both sides with an opening in the middle.
 Neurosurgeons will place a spacer to bridge the opening or hold the lamina open with a wire.

-- Open door or single door laminoplasty: This involves hinging of the lamina on one side like a single door.
-Neurosurgeons will place a spacer to keep the lamina open like a doorstop.
+- Open door or single door laminoplasty: This involves hinging of the lamina on one side somewhat as a single door.
+Neurosurgeons will place a spacer to keep the lamina open somewhat as a doorstop.

 - Z-plasty laminoplasty: This complicated surgical procedure involves thinning the lamina and making a Z cut through it.
 Neurosurgeons will separate the lamina and hold it open with a wire.